dlang/DIPs/DIPs/DIP1NNN-DK.md

 However, since existing codebases are full of `is(T == void)` checks and functions explicitly annotated with `void` return type, this will be a really large transition.
 The improvement is not large enough to justify the cost of that transition.

-Another alternative is to throw in the towel and just leave `void` as the messy type we've come accustomed to.
+Another alternative is to throw in the towel and just leave `void` as the unprincipled type we've come accustomed to.
 While fixing void completely is neigh impossible given its history and existing usage, the DIP argues the proposed changes are a good compromise between a full fix and maintaining backwards compatibility, though any future efforts to improve `void` are not discouraged.

 ## Breaking Changes and Deprecations